Skip to content

 Data Base Updated

-Finally, move the certificate(s) to the gofossadmin home folder and set the correct permissions:
+Finally, set the correct permissions:

 cd